zhaoyul/aposd-vs-clean-code/README.md

 It is certainly possible to over-decompose code.
 Here's an example:

 	void doSomething() {doTheThing()} // over-decomposed.

 In general I like your narrow/deep, wide/shallow dichotomy.
-However, I don't think extracting small methods drives a module towards the wide/shallow end.
+However, I don't think extracting small methods drives a class towards the wide/shallow end.
 This is because when I extract methods they are private.
-The method I extract them from is public, and remains as the interface of the module.
-The narrow/deep nature of the  module is preserved.
+The method I extract them from is public, and remains as the interface of the class.
+The narrow/deep nature of the  class is preserved.

+**JOHN:**

+It sounds like you are saying that only a class's external interfaces need to be deep, and it's OK for internal interfaces to be shallow and complex.
+I disagree.
+I think that *all* interfaces should be deep, including lower-level interfaces for methods within a class and higher-level interfaces for subsystems, micro-services, etc. Clean interfaces provide benefits everywhere.
+(I'm happy to drop this comment if you are willing to drop the suggestion that shallow interfaces are OK within a class.)

+**UB:**

 However, the extraction of the small methods creates an internal structure that separates the high level policy of the original method, from the lower level details of that method.
 It gives those lower level details names, and allows their implementations to be hidden behind those names.

-This helps the reader to understand the flow of the original function without having to understand the details.
+This helps the reader to understand the flow of the original method without having to understand the details.

 I call this kind of structure: Polite.

-The strategy that I use for deciding how far to take extraction is the old rule that a function should do "*One Thing*".
-If I can *meaninfully* extract one function from another, then the original function did more than one thing.
-"Meaningfully" means that the extracted functionality can be given a descriptive name; and that it does less than the original function.
+The strategy that I use for deciding how far to take extraction is the old rule that a method should do "*One Thing*".
+If I can *meaningfully* extract one method from another, then the original method did more than one thing.
+"Meaningfully" means that the extracted functionality can be given a descriptive name; and that it does less than the original method.

 **JOHN:**

 Unfortunately the One Thing approach will lead to over-decompositon:

  1. The term "one thing" is vague and easy to abuse.
 For example, if a method has two lines of code, isn't it doing two things?

- 2. The guardrails you described aren't likely to prevent over-decomposition.
-The "can it be named" qualification doesn't help: anything can be named.
-The "extracting the entire body" guardrail only deals with one extreme case.
-The "obscure more than it reveals" test doesn't provide meaningful guidance (I don't know what you mean by "obscure" and "reveal").
+ 2. You haven't provided any useful guardrails to prevent over-decomposition.
+The example you gave is too extreme to be useful, and the "can it be named" qualification doesn't help: anything can be named.

  3. The One Thing approach is simply wrong in many cases.
 If two things are closely related, it might well make sense to implement them in a single method.
 For example, any thread-safe method will first have to acquire a lock, then carry out its function.
 These are two "things", but they belong in the same method.

 **UB:**

 Let me address each of those three points.
 True.
 True.
 True.

 But the argument is a bit reductive, isn't it.
 I mean, you and I are never going to reduce programming to a deterministic algorithm.
 There will always be this thing called _judgement_.

-So when faced with this snippet of code in a larger function:
+So when faced with this snippet of code in a larger method:

 	...
 	amountOwed=0;
 	totalPoints=0;
 	...

 It would be poor judgement to extract them into:

 	void clearAmountOwed() {
 	  amountOwed=0;
 	}

 	void clearTotalPoints() {
 	  totalPoints=0;
 	}